Tuition and Fees

 Please see Working At The School for additional information.

 School of Social Work Fellowships

-Some endowed fellowships within the School of Social Work are available for Ph.D. students.
-First year students generally receive $3,500, second year students usually receive $2,500, and third year students usually receive $2,000 (divided over two semesters).
-Applicants do not apply directly for these fellowships.
-Students are nominated by the Assistant Dean for Doctoral Education.
+Some endowed fellowships within the School of Social Work are available for PhD students.
+First-year students generally receive $3,500, second year students usually receive $2,500, and third year students usually receive $2,000 (divided over two semesters).
+Students do not apply directly for these fellowships.
+Students are nominated by the assistant dean for doctoral education.
 Members of the Financial Assistance Committee review the nominations and make the selection.